-The aforementioned sub-indexes provide partial and scaled approaches $(100\text{m}^2\text{ block}, \text{ neighboring }100\text{m}^2\text{ blocks})$, the entire beach) to determining crowdedness on the beach.
-The BCI synthetizes and weights each sub-index to provide a weekly composite score of crowding across the beach in 100m^2 blocks (Table 5).
-On the basis of the literature (Roca et al., 2008; Pessoa et al., 2013), users' responses and field work the following four classes were established: a poor BCI score is a perception of sand availability of $\leq 2.0\text{m}^2/\text{user}$; an acceptable score is 2.1 -2.5m2/user; a good score is 2.6-3.0m2/user; and a very good score is ≥3.1m2/user.
-This classification ranges from more crowded to less crowded classes and considers broad enough thresholds that avoid the rigid limiting of classes in favor of tolerable limits (De Ruyck et al., 1997).
-For instance, for the third week of August, the most overcrowded on average for all the beaches, 302 beachgoers were counted on Riumar beach, occupying 274 out of the 2299 100m2 plots covering the entire beach (11.92%), and enjoyed a minimum BCI rate of 1.3 (poor) and a maximum rate of 3.4 (very good).
-A better understanding of its significance in assessing social carrying capacity can be seen when the scores are mapped; an example for Cala Fonda is shown in Figure 4.
+The aforementioned sub-indexes provide partial and scaled approaches (100m2cell, neighboring 100m2 cells, the entire beach) to determining crowdedness on the beach.
+The BCI synthetizes and weights each sub-index to provide a weekly composite score of crowding across the beach in 100m2 plots (Table 5).
+On the basis of the literature (Roca et al., 2008; Pessoa et al., 2013), users' responses and field work the following four classes were established: a poor BCI score is a perception of sand availability of $\leq 2.0m^2/user$; an acceptable score is 2.1 -2.5m2/user; a good score is 2.6-3.0m2/user; and a very good score is $\geq 3.1 \text{m}^2/\text{user}$; a photographic example for two different beaches is provided in Figure 4, showing scores ratted as very good/good and poor/acceptable for a better understanding.
+This classification ranges from more crowded to less crowded classes and considers broad enough thresholds that avoid the rigid limiting of classes in favor of tolerable limits (De Ruyck, Soares and McLachlan 1997).
+For instance, for the third week of August, the most overcrowded on average for all the beaches, 302 beachgoers were counted on Riumar beach, occupying 274 out of the 2299 100m2 plots covering the entire beach (11.92 percent), and enjoyed a minimum BCI rate of 1.3 (poor) and a maximum rate of 3.4 (very good).
+A better understanding of its significance in assessing social carrying capacity can be seen when the scores are mapped; an example for Cala Fonda is shown in Figure 5.

-Crowding is regarded as an important issue in beach quality assessment, particularly for vulnerable beaches or beaches under tourist pressure (Benoit and Comeau, 2005).
-A number of procedures pay special attention to overcrowding as an issue that affects beach quality (e.g. Ariza et al., 2008; Lucrezi et al., 2016), and other procedures also calculate the indirect effects of overcrowding (e.g. noise) on scenery (Ergin et al., 2004; Rangel-Buitrago et al., 2013).
+Crowding is regarded as an important issue in beach quality assessment, particularly for vulnerable beaches or beaches under tourist pressure (Benoit and Comeau 2005).
+A number of procedures pay special attention to overcrowding as an issue that affects beach quality (e.g. Ariza et al. 2008; Lucrezi, Saayman and Merwe 2016), and other procedures also calculate the indirect effects of overcrowding (e.g. noise) on scenery (Ergin et al. 2004; Rangel-Buitrago et al. 2013).
 Commonly, these procedures consider the total number of beachgoers for the entire beach (third sub-index for the BCI) and ignore their distribution throughout the beach, which, as demonstrated, can be quite heterogeneous.
 The BCI concentrates on beachgoers spatial position, and gives extra information about beach occupancy and users' interactions on a weekly basis, which is why it can be highly helpful when assessing social carrying capacity.
-Other studies that look at coastal planning or management(e.g. Jiménez et al., 2007; Huamantico et al., 2016), could also benefit from this procedure, as it builds a long term series of data that reinforces the models reliability and its trustworthiness by allowing comparison at different times (Saveriades, 2000).
+Other studies that look at coastal planning or management(e.g. Jiménez et al. 2007; Alexandrakis, Manasakis and Kampanis 2015; Huamantico et al. 2016), could also benefit from this procedure, as it builds a long term series of data that reinforces the models reliability and its trustworthiness by allowing comparison at different times (Saveriades 2000).